daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/🐬DATA_STRUCTURES/README.md

   - Operations: insert, delete, search, union, intersection, and difference.
   - Applications: Removing duplicates from a data set, solving mathematical problems like finding the number of unique elements in a data set.

+### Array vs Set
+- Order: Arrays are ordered, meaning that the elements are stored in a specific order and can be accessed by their index.
+Sets, on the other hand, are unordered, so the elements have no specific order and cannot be accessed by index.
+- Duplicates: Arrays allow duplicate elements, meaning that you can store the same element multiple times in an array.
+Sets, on the other hand, do not allow duplicate elements.
+When you add an element to a set, it will only be stored once, even if you try to add it multiple times.
+- Searching: Searching for elements in an array can be slower than searching for elements in a set, especially for large arrays.
+This is because arrays are ordered, so finding an element requires looping through the entire array until you find the element you're looking for.
+With sets, you can perform searches in O(1) time, as sets use a hash table data structure to store the elements.

 Example Code:

 ```ruby